GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 See {{data-integrity}} for a more complete overview of the security issues involved here.

+A client is not required to buffer unauthenticated packets indefinitely.
+A client MAY discard unauthenticated packets when doing so is necessary to bound memory use.
+A client SHOULD use the channel's Max Rate and Max Authentication Delay values to size the buffer it is willing to allocate for unauthenticated packets on that channel.

+If a packet has not become authenticated within Max Authentication Delay after it was received, the client MAY discard the packet.
+If this occurs persistently, or if the number of unauthenticated packets exceeds the client's local buffering capacity, the client SHOULD leave the channel and send MC_STATE(LEFT) with reason AUTHENTICATION_DELAY_EXCEEDED.

+A client MAY decline to join a channel, or MAY leave a joined channel, if the Max Authentication Delay value is larger than the client is willing to support.

 ## Stream Processing

 Stream IDs in channels are restricted to unidirectional server initiated streams, or those with the least significant 2 bits of the stream ID equal to 3 (see {{Section 2.1 of RFC9000}}).